 - Distracted driving such as texting while driving

-- Drivers under the influence of drugs or alcohol
+- Driving under the influence (DUI)

-- Fog, heavy rain or other weather-related issues
+- Fog, heavy rain, or other weather-related issues

 - Overly aggressive lane changes

 - Bone fractures.
-It’s common to hit your hands, arms or heads on the interior of the car during a rear-end crash.
-This can lead to broken fingers, wrists or noses.
+It’s common to hit your hands, arms, or heads on the interior of the car during a rear-end crash.
+This can lead to broken fingers, wrists, or noses.

 Sometimes, however, the driver in front causes the accident by making a sudden and unexpected maneuver such as changing lanes on the highway without using a signal.